 Most deep vein thrombosis or blood clots appear deep in the blood vessels of lower extremities.
-Some clots break off and send pieces upward through vessels that serve the lungs, heart or brain.
+Some clots break off and send pieces upward through vessels that serve the lungs, heart, or brain.
 The clots often lodge in curves or bends of blood vessels leading into these organs.

 Intermittent Pneumatic Devices work by mimicking the movement of blood in blood vessels.
-These devices have been shown to decrease the likelihood of DVT’s in the lower extremities.
+These devices have been shown to decrease the likelihood of DVTs in the lower extremities.

 IPC devices use cuffs placed around the lower legs that alternately fill with air, squeezing the muscles in the calf area.
 They then release the air, causing the cuff to deflate.
 This action is repeated as long as the cuffs are in place.
-Mimicking the natural flow of blood in the lower legs assists in pumping the blood back up to the main arteries and prevents slowing of blood and resulting pooling of blood in the calves and thighs.
+Mimicking the natural flow of blood in the lower legs assists in pumping the blood back up to the main arteries and prevents the slowing of blood and resulting pooling of blood in the calves and thighs.

-The cuffs also improve function of valves in the legs that keep blood moving back to the heart.
-In some scenarios, lack of exercise, mobility, and age weaken these valves and prevents them from closing properly, which results in a ‘backwash’ of blood, contributing to pooling of blood vessels in the calf.
+The cuffs also improve the function of valves in the legs that keep blood moving back to the heart.
+In some scenarios, lack of exercise, mobility, and age weaken these valves and prevents them from closing properly, which results in a ‘backwash’ of blood, contributing to the pooling of blood vessels in the calf.

 While most surgical patients are automatically placed with ICP devices after surgical procedures, some patients are fitted with these devices upon admission, even when not undergoing surgical procedures.
 Some risk factors in addition to those listed above include:

 - Bed-bound pregnant women or have other mobility risks

 - Those who have a propensity to bleed more easily, such as those already using blood thinners